 Stormwater credits can save you money while you help the environment!

 Ann Arbor residents can earn money-saving stormwater credits by, using rain barrels, building rain gardens and more.

-Sign up for Stormwater and City of Ann Arbor updates.
+Sign up for Stormwater and Ann Arbor Water updates.